In the ever-evolving world of podcasting, finding the right podcasting host is crucial for success.

 With this technology, publishers can add ads to podcasts after they have been made.
 The ads can be made to fit the listeners’ demographics, interests, and listening devices.

 Managers can also look at podcast data, such as downloads, listeners, likes, followers, sources, geolocation, devices, and evolution.
 So as a part of the Spreaker review, let’s talk about its features.

 All of their paid plans let you use their ways to make money right from the start, so you can start making money as soon as you start your show.

-You can make money off your old episodes if you move them to Spreaker if you already have a collection.
+If you already have a collection, you can make money off your old episodes if you move them to Spreaker.
 They do this by putting ads in at random.